 OurBigBook logoOurBigBook Docs OurBigBook logoOurBigBook.comSite Source code

-This argument makes writing many internal links more convenient, and it was notably introduced because it serves as the sane version of insane cross references.
+This argument makes writing many internal links more convenient, and it was notably introduced because it serves as the sane version of insane internal links.

 If given e.g. as in: